Can the secret to success be summed up in a three-letter word?

 - “I can’t cook yet.”

 It’s a simple word that represents a fundamental shift in mindset.
+(You can read more examples in this article I’ve written about developing a growth mindset in students.)

 Using the word “yet” reminds us that we’re not perfect, that we’re a work-in-progress.
 Of course, we’ll need to choose which areas we want to focus on and excel at, but we shouldn’t write ourselves off as being bad at something before we’ve even given it a shot.